 Water that is contaminated with bacteria or parasites may make you feel sick to your stomach.
 You might notice a sour taste in the back of your throat, or even an abnormal odor coming from the water.

-When it comes to drinking water, regular tap water isn’t necessarily your best option.
+Regular tap water isn’t necessarily your best option when it comes to drinking water.
 The EPA regulates safe drinking water across the country, but this doesn’t necessarily mean that the water you drink is safe.
 The chemicals in your tap water can also cause nausea, and it may be good to look into getting a drinking filter for your home.

-If you aren’t drinking enough water or are experiencing any other signs of dehydration (your mouth is dry, you have a headache, or your urine is dark yellow), you may be experiencing nausea from drinking water.
+Suppose you aren’t drinking enough water or are experiencing any other signs of dehydration (your mouth is dry, you have a headache, or your urine is dark yellow).
+In that case, you may be experiencing nausea from drinking water.

 Certain prescription medications can cause nausea when taken with water.
 Anticholinergic medications like Benadryl and Hydroxyzine can cause vomiting when combined with H2O.
 This also applies to certain drugs for high blood pressure, heart disease, and sleeping disorders.